crest-cassia/oacis/README.md

 # OACIS

-*OACIS* (''Open Administrator for Comprehensive and Inclusive Simulations'') is developed for efficient management of simulation jobs and results.
+*OACIS* (''Organizing Assistant for Comprehensive and Interactive Simulations'') is developed for efficient management of simulation jobs and results.
 See docs (doc/build/html/index.html) for the sequence of installation and usage.

 ## Getting Started